astoycos/iotKnativeSource/README.md

       * `export STREAMURL=<youtube livestream link>
       * `go run ./cmd`

- 4. Open a new terminal that can talk to your OpenShift Cluster using the `oc` CLI
+ 4. Open a new terminal and make sure you are in the `knative-eventing` namespace with `oc project knative-eventing`

  5. Apply the iotKnativeService with `oc apply -f demo-setup/iotknativeservice.yaml`